nightscout/trio-docs/docs/EN/operate/interface.md

 :width: 250px
 ```

-If you tap "Fatty meal" you will see that the bolus recommendation changes according to the override factors you've set up in settings.
+If you tap "Fatty meal," the bolus recommendation will change according to the override factors you've set up in settings.

 ```{image} ../resources/img/Calculator_3_Fatty_Meal.png
 :alt: Fatty Meal